 LogHub of Log Service is a streaming data center.
-Logs can be consumed in real time after being written to LogHub.
-The extract-transform-load (ETL) process of Log Service can process such streaming data in seconds.
+Logs can be consumed in real time after they are written to LogHub.
+The extract, transform, load (ETL) procedure of Log Service can process such streaming data in seconds.

-ETL is the process of extracting data from the source, transforming data, and then loading data to the destination.
+ETL is the procedure of extracting data from the source, transforming data, and then loading data to the destination.
 The traditional ETL process is an important part in building a data warehouse.
-You need to extract required data from the data source, cleanse the data, and then load data to the destination data warehouse based on the pre-defined data warehouse model.
-Under the ever-growing business requirements, different systems need to exchange large amounts of data.
-Data flows in different systems.
-This is helpful in fully exploring the value of log big data.
+You need to extract required data from the data source, cleanse the data, and then load the data to the destination data warehouse based on the pre-defined data warehouse model.
+Ever-growing businesses require different systems to exchange large amounts of data.
+Data must flow in different systems to help you extract more value from log data.

-- Data processing is fully managed, triggered by time, and automatically retried.
+- Data transformation is fully managed, triggered by time, and automatically retried.

 - Shards can be scaled out to meet the resource requirements of big data.

-- Data is processed in Function Compute, which provides elastic resources and supports the pay-as-you-go billing method.
+- Data is transformed in Function Compute, which provides elastic resources and supports the pay-as-you-go billing method.

-- The ETL process is transparent to users and provides the logging and alerting features.
+- The ETL procedure is transparent to users and provides the logging and alerting features.

-- Built-in function templates are continuously added to reduce the cost of function development under mainstream requirements.
+- Built-in function templates are continuously added to reduce the cost of function development for mainstream requirements.

 Log Service allows you to quickly collect, process, query, and analyze logs.

 You can ship data to the destination and build data pipelines between big data services in the cloud.

 The ETL model is a stream-based, real-time data stream processing model.
 The ETL trigger polls all shards in the source Logstore to detect the position where data is written and regularly generates trituple information to trigger relevant functions.
 The trituple information is used to identify the range of data to be processed in the current ETL task.